yxd97/xocl-host-library/xocl-api-manual/Memory.md

 > Some tutorials may not use the `CL_MEM_EXT_PTR_XILINX` flag and `cl_mem_ext_ptr_t` to associate a buffer with a memory bank on device.

+> There might be other ways to create a buffer on a specific memory bank.

 ### Data Movement
 Although you cannot access data via an OpenCL buffer, there are APIs to sync the content of the buffer from host to device and vice versa.